War of the Third Coalition

 Having secured this strong point on his flank, Exelmans then moved four of Beaumont's dragoon regiments forward to the foot of the hill on which the enemy had deployed his squares.
 By about midday he also moved the six horse guns to another, higher hill to the northwest of Auffenberg's position and commenced to methodically and slowly bombard the dense Austrian formations, ideal targets for roundshot.
 From this position, presumably on the military crest, they dominated the Austrian six-pounders, which could not effectively reach up on to the hill at that range, thereby nullifying Auffenberg's superiority in artillery.

-But after four hours of this tedious action, the Austrian squares showed no signs of wavering.
-Auffenberg felt confident that if he could hold on until dark (sunset at 1740 hours this time of year in Bavaria, before daylight savings time), he could extricate his division with little loss.
+After four hours of this tedious action, the Austrian squares showed no signs of wavering.
+In spite of the pummeling his troops were taking from the distant French 8 pounders, Auffenberg felt confident that if he could hold on until dark (sunset at 17:40 hours this time of year in Bavaria), he could extricate his division with little loss.
 Exelmans, for his part, could achieve no dent in the Austrian position without infantry support.
 And his dragoons of Beaumont's division were getting tired of milling about on the hill just to get shot down.

 Murat and Lannes Finally Show Up

-By 1600 Marshal Murat with Klein's 1st Dragoon Division, as well as Marshal Lannes with the leading division of his V Corps (Oudinot’s Grenadier Division), arrived on the scene.
-While watching with admiration the bravery of Excelmans in his fruitless but piecemeal attacks up the slope, both marshals conferred and agreed to a combined, all-out assault on the Austrian positions, with Oudinot turning their left flank from a hidden road paralleling the hill and both dragoon divisions thundering up the hill in a massed cavalry charge.
+By 16:00 Marshal Murat with Klein's 1st Dragoon Division, as well as Marshal Lannes with the leading division of his V Corps (Oudinot’s Grenadier Division), arrived on the scene.
+While watching with admiration the bravery of Excelmans in his fruitless but piecemeal attacks up the slope, both marshals conferred and agreed to a combined, all-out assault on the Austrian positions, with Oudinot turning their left flank from the old Roman Road at the foot of the wooded plateau to the northwest of Auffenberg's hill.
+Murat had brought his 1st Dragoon Division under Klein, and with them another six guns to add to the six that had been lobbing shot and shell at the dense Austrian flanks all afternoon.
+As Oudinot's 2,000 fresh grenadiers circled around to charge up behind Auffenberg, Murat would lead his two dragoon divisions, almost 5,000 horsemen, in an all-out charge up the slope.

-The casualties from the hours-long bombardment from the French 8 pounders and howitzers mounted.
+The casualties from the hours-long bombardment from the French 8 pounders and howitzers had taken their toll on the Austrian grenadiers.
 Auffenberg saw that his men were exhausted; they had been marching and fighting for nearly 24 hours with little rest.
 He also saw the French massing fresh cavalry in the valley and knew that he was facing Murat's entire corps bearing down on him.
 It is not known if he was aware of the outflanking maneuver coming from Oudinot's grenadiers (though he may prudently have deployed some scouts from the Latour Chevauxlegers to watch that road).
-With a couple of hours left of light, He decided that now was the time to start an orderly withdrawal.
-As he ordered his squares to begin to march away to the southwest, he instructed his four cavalry squadrons to do what they could to hold off the French cavalry.
+With a couple of hours left of light, he decided that now was the time to start an orderly withdrawal.
+He rode personally from battalion to battalion to tell his men to begin to march away to the southwest, remaining in their square formations, he instructed his four cavalry squadrons to do what they could to hold off the French cavalry.

-THE ASSESSMENTLord knows what Mack was thinking when he sent an infantry division some forty miles up the Danube to scout for the French.
+The AssessmentLord knows what Mack was thinking when he sent an infantry division some forty miles up the Danube to scout for the French.
 The hapless Auffenberg didn't have the mounted assets to move fast or reconnoiter much territory.
-And when he ran into the main French cavalry corps under Murat, and Lanne's V Corps, he couldn't move fast enough out of the way.
-While he held his own against repeated cavalry attacks for most of the day, once the French arrived with infantry and artillery, he was doomed.
-And Mack, amazingly (and typically) blamed him for letting himself be caught.
+And when he ran into the main French cavalry corps under Murat, and elements of Lannes' V Corps, he couldn't move fast enough out of the way.
+While he held his own against repeated cavalry attacks up on his hill for most of the day, once the French arrived with infantry and artillery, he was doomed.
+And Mack amazingly (and typically) blamed him for letting himself get caught.

 Auffenberg was sacked after Wertingen (unfairly as he had performed competently in defending his division), sentenced to death, and even though the sentence was commuted, lived out the rest of his life in disgrace.
 Mack himself was also disgraced, sacked, and court-martialed after he surrendered at Ulm 11 days later.
 He was not condemned to death but did spend two years in prison, with all of his rank and honors rescinded.